liamsmith3194/ace-of-steaks/README.md

 ![Existing Booking Page](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/existing-booking-page.PNG)

 ### Manage Booking
--   The booking data is presented in showing only the critical details such as location, date and time and number of guests.
+-   The booking data is presented only showing the critical details such as date and time, location  and number of guests.
 -   The user has two clear buttons to amend or delete the booking.
 -   Clicking the amend button produces the booking form again with the previously entered booking data.
 -   When the user amends the booking and saves, the database is updated and when redirected, the manage booking page is updated to show the change(s).